 “No. You have cheated.
 There is no way you could have found out.
 I'll eat you now.” exclaimed the giant.
 The boy grabbed the princess and began to run to the cliff, the giant hot on their heels.
 As they got to the edge of they turned around to see the giant walking up to them

 “Now where are you going to run to.
 You will not escape.
-Come with me princess. you need not die with this foolish boy.” said the giant.
+Come with me princess.
+You need not die with this foolish boy.” said the giant.
 However once he said that the Ram came charging in and hits the giant in the back.
 Knocking him off the top of the cliff.
 The giant hit the ground with a ground shaking crash and did not move.

 With the giant defeated the Ram reclaimed his home.
-The boy and the princess return to the King.
+The boy and the princess returned to the King.
 The King was overjoyed and gave the boy the kingdom and the princess to marry.

+Notes: I edited some words and phrases.
+I think the end doesn’t seem very giantly, because the others always honor their agreements and would not say that the boy cheated and try to eat him.
+Also I feel like in the beginning, carrying a second cloak is strange people don’t usually wear two of the same jacket.
+Perhaps the boy can just give the old woman his own cloak and not have a spare.
+Why must the challenge be 7 weeks?
+That seems awfully long.
+I like that the story is reminiscent of the name guessing stories that we read.
+It also had a little bit of every storyline we read in the magic tales.